jonaprieto/specs/src/architecture/interoperability/ethereum-bridge.md

 The `/eth_msgs` storage subspace does not belong to any account and it won't be possible for it to be modified by transactions submitted from outside of the ledger via Tendermint.
-The space will be guarded by a special validity predicate - `EthSentinel` - that runs on every transaction, but will be removed by the ledger code for the specific permitted protocol transactions that are allowed to update `/eth_msgs`.
+The storage will be guarded by a special validity predicate - `EthSentinel` - that is part of the verifier set by default for every transaction, but will be removed by the ledger code for the specific permitted protocol transactions that are allowed to update `/eth_msgs`.

 ### Including events into storage
 For every Namada block proposal, the vote extension of a validator should include